mlflow/mlflow/docs/source/llms/deployments/index.rst

 MLflow Models
 ~~~~~~~~~~~~~
 Interfacing with MLflow Models can be done in two ways.
 With the use of a custom PyFunc Model, a query can be issued directly to a deployments server endpoint and used in a broader context within a model.
 Data may be augmented, manipulated, or used in a mixture of experts paradigm.
-The other means of utilizing the Deployments Server along with MLflow Models is to define a served MLflow model directly as
+The other means of utilizing the MLflow Deployments Server along with MLflow Models is to define a served MLflow model directly as
-an endpoint within the Deployments Server.
+an endpoint within a deployments server.

 Using the Deployments Server to Query a served MLflow Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^